apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 greet("blabla")  # => "blabla"
 {% endhighlight %}

-Here's a direct transformation in Erlang:
+Here's a direct translation to Erlang:

 {% highlight erlang %}
 greet(Inc) ->
   case Inc of
     "Hello"   -> "Hi";
     "Goodbye" -> "See you";
     _         -> Inc
   end.
 {% endhighlight %}

 We essentially use the `case` syntax which does pattern matching.
 But that's not the Erlang way, we can do better: pattern match in the head of the function's clause (the part before the `->` is called the *head* and after it comes the *body*).